lukazbaum/discordjs-command-handler/.github/ISSUE_TEMPLATE/CODE_IMPROVEMENT.md

 ---
-name: Code Improvement/Suggestion
+name: Code Improvement
 about: Propose improvements or suggest changes to the Discord Bot Handler's codebase
 title: '[IMPROVEMENT]: '
-labels: 'code improvement', 'suggestion'
+labels: 'code improvement'
 assignees: ''
 ---

 **Describe Your Suggestion or Improvement**